 TMD and bruxism are often interchangeably used to describe similar symptoms that affect the temporomandibular joint, but there is a difference between the two.
 Bruxism refers to the grinding and clenching, which is a symptom that TMB sufferers often experience.
 It’s possible for someone to have both TMD and bruxism, though not everyone with bruxism may suffer from TMD.

 At Burnside Dental Practice in Adelaide, we offer jaw and teeth clenching treatments, and can provide relief for both bruxism, and TMD.

 Abnormal teeth wear and chipped teeth, sensitive teeth caused by enamel wear, pain and tension in the jaw and ears.
 It’s difficult to diagnose the cause of bruxism, but often it is related to misalignment of the teeth, stress or anxiety.
 Bruxism is a serious disorder that can lead to severe damage to the teeth and enamel, constant pain in the jaw and ears and could even cause the loss of a tooth.

 The main cause of TMD is currently unknown, however there are certain contributing factors that may make a person more likely to experience TMD.
 These factors can include:

-- For TMD sufferers who are experiencing damage to their teeth caused by teeth grinding and clenching, our dentist may suggest a custom nightguard that’s worn at night to protect the teeth from damage.
-Nightguards can also prevent painful symptoms such as teeth clenching headache.
+For TMD sufferers who are experiencing damage to their teeth caused by teeth grinding and clenching, your dentist may suggest a custom night guard that’s worn while you’re sleeping in order to protect teeth from damage.
+Night guards can also prevent painful symptoms, such as headaches.

-- For severe TMD cases, injectables may be used to relax the affected muscles and allow for better range of movement.
+For severe TMD cases, injectables may be used to relax the affected muscles and allow for a better range of movement.